mactrem/com-tiles/spec/README.md

 via http range requests.
 This important because when deploying a vector tiles tileset for the full planet the index can get about 2.7 GB of size (zoom 0-14).
 One main goal of COMTiles is to structure the index in a way that the index records of the index which are intersecting the current viewport of the map (and also with a additional buffer) can be requested with a minimal number of http requests.
-Two approaches where examined of how to organize the index entries of an index for a given TileMatrix (zoom level) of a TileMatrixSet:
+Two approaches where examined of how to organize the index entries of an index for a given TileMatrix (zoom level) of a TileMatrixBuilder:
 - ordering via space filling curves (SFC) e.g. row-major order, hilbert curve, Z-Order (morton code)
 - aggregating the index records in fragments

 Tests showed that ordering the index entries in a row-major order is in most cases more efficient in terms of the number of requests compared to hilbert curve or Z-Order.
 In the majority of cases it turned out to be more effective to cluster the index entries of a TileMatrix in cluster cells compared to using an SFC.
-The number of index records which are part of a cluster cell are specified by the ``coalescence coefficient`` for every TileMatrix of TileMatrixSet.
+The number of index records which are part of a cluster cell are specified by the ``coalescence coefficient`` for every TileMatrix of TileMatrixBuilder.

 The number of index records will be aggregated by a quarter with a incrementation of the coalescenceCoefficient by one -> NumberOfIndexRecordsPerClusterCell =  4^aggregationCoefficient